 During the 1970s he was commissioned by UNESCO to co-translate several works from Eastern languages.
 Later translations have included selections from Marianne Larsen (Denmark), Gilles Cyr (Quebec) and Serge Pey (France).
 In 1995 he was elected a corresponding member of La Société de Langue et de Littérature Wallonnes.

-Since 2002 he has been proactively involved in multi-faith activities at a national level, and in 2012 he was awarded the British Empire Medal for his services towards Community Cohesion and Inter-Faith Relations.
+Between 2002 and 2011 he was proactively involved in multi-faith activities at a national level, and in 2012 he was awarded the British Empire Medal for his services towards Community Cohesion and Inter-Faith Relations.
+For much of 2012-14 he went on to work as an assistant editor in Fo Guang Shan Monastery in Taiwan, where his main responsibility was for the four volumes on sculpture in its 20-volume Encyclopedia of Buddhist Art.